iamYannC/r-podcast/README.md

 ```
 title: 'Welcome!'
+description: 'A fun mini-project scraping the r-weekly highlight podcast.'
 output: html_document
 author: 'Yann Cohen'
+tags: ['r-weekly', 'scraping']
 ```

-### A fun mini-project scraping the r-weekly highlight podcast.
+This is a fun, educational, and open-source project.
+Users are encouraged to maintain ethical standards when accessing the information.
+If you find anything that you find interesting, feel free to submit a PR or contact me :)

-Personally, I exercised the following:
+### Personally, I exercised the following:
 - Scraping using rvest, CSS selectors and XML paths
 - Automation using GitHub actions and activation R file.
 Scraper runs every Monday at Midnight (UTC) - check auto.yaml for the exact details.

-There are 3 outputs for reproducibility:
+### There are 3 R files:
+- r weekly podcast scrape - main script
+- r weekly podcast scrape - followup - Minor analysis. subject to many changes
+- auto workflow - The activation file.
+If a new episode is detected, runs both scripts to update 3 Output files:
     - A JSON file
     - An XLSX file with multiple tabs
     - An RDS file

-This is a fun, educational, and open-source project.
-Users are encouraged to maintain ethical standards when accessing the information.
-If you find anything that you find interesting, feel free to submit a PR or contact me :)

 [Source - R Weekly Highlights](https://serve.podhome.fm/r-weekly-highlights)